AkhiraChain/go-sdk/docs/index.md

 ### Working With Contracts

-Once you instantiate the SDK, you can use it to access your thirdweb contracts.
+Once you instantiate the SDK, you can use it to access your akhira contracts.
 You can use SDK's contract getter functions like `GetNFTCollection`, `GetEdition`, and `GetNFTDrop`, to get the respective SDK contract instances.
 To use an NFT Collection contract for example, you can do the following.

 ```go
 package main